dpachec/deep-rl-continous_control/README.md

 # Instructions

-To train the agent use the continous_control.ipynb file.
-The firs cell will train the agent using the Deep Deterministic Policy Gradient algorithm.
-The weights of the nn implementation (policy) will be saved.
+The first cell of the Continous_Control.ipynb file will train 20 agents.
+The weights of the Actor and Critic neural network implementations will be saved into "checkpoint_actor.pth" and "checkpoint_critic.pth".

-To observe the behavior of the trained agent, cell N2, which will load the weights from the files "checkpoint_actor.pth" and "checkpoint_critic.pth".
+To observe the behavior of the trained agent, load the weights from the files and run the simulation in the second cell.